Canfeda Hatun: Career

 Canfeda Hatun was an ally of Nurbanu Sultan, who had brought her from the Old Palace.
 She was appointed the mistress housekeeper of the Imperial Harem (kedbanu-yi harem, Kethüde Hatun, Kahya Kadın), and under Nurbanu she was responsible for training the women of the imperial harem.
 She had also been an ally of Ghazanfer Agha, the Agha of the imperial harem and of Grand Vizier Sokollu Mehmed Pasha's rival Lala Mustafa Pasha.
 On her deathbed, in 1583, Nurbanu insisted, in front of her daughter-in-law Safiye Sultan and her son, that Canfeda be kept in the royal harem.
 And so after her death, Canfeda took control of the imperial harem.

-Canfeda, along with mistress of financial affairs Raziye Hatun, the poet Hubbi Hatun, and other musahibes (favourites) of Murad III, appears to have been very powerful and influential during the latter's reign.
-She managed to win the trust of her former adversary, and even to increase her influence on palace affairs under her protection.
-As a clever intrigue Canfeda used her proximity to the dynasty women to receive bribes and expensive gifts.
+Canfeda, along with mistress of financial affairs Raziye Hatun, the poet Hubbi Hatun, and other musahibes (favourites) of Murad III, appears to have been very influential during the latter's reign.
+She managed to win the trust of her former adversary, and even increased her influence in palace affairs under her protection.
+As a clever ploy, Canfeda used her proximity to the dynasty women to receive bribes and expensive gifts.
 She gathered extraordinary wealth and this earned her the animosity of part of the high administration and the commandant of the janissary corps.
 In 1593, during one of the janissary mutinies caused by a delay in the payment of the salaries, the discontented soldiers demanded the heads of the Grand Vizier, the head Defterdar, and the loathsome Canfeda.
 Only with great efforts did Murad manage to calm the mutineers and save the lives of his associates.